Monster Hunter Rise is one of the biggest Switch game releases of the year, so here’s everything you need to know about the new monster-slaying game.

 Those of you who like collecting amiibo will be glad to know that the game will have three figurines for you to collect.
 These are the Palamute, Magnamalo, and Palico.

 By purchasing these, you’ll gain access to some special layered armor.
-All three amiibo will be made available when Monster Hunter Rise releases on March 26, 2021.
+All three amiibo are available now.

-So, there you have it, everything we know about Capcom’s monster-slaying title.
-Be sure to check out our Monster Hunter Rise hub for all the latest news and updates.
+So, there you have it, everything you need to know about Capcom’s monster-slaying title.
+For Dexerto’s take on the title, check our our Monster Hunter Rise review, as well as our Monster Hunter Rise hub for all the latest news and updates.